If you’ve got a dog with hot spots, these are the 10 most important things you must know before doing anything else.

 Be Aware of Summer Sores and Seasonal Changes

 So, keep your dog well groomed.
 If fur accumulates too much moisture, the wet skin underneath creates the perfect conditions for bacterial infections and hot spots.
 If your dog is a breed that sheds, then be sure to brush him frequently.
-Dogs that shed are not necessarily candidates for shaving their bodies as that can mess up their natural ‘air conditioning’ system; only clip these types of dogs when absolutely necessary.
+Dogs that shed are not necessarily candidates for shaving their bodies.
+That can mess up their natural ‘air conditioning’ system.
+Only clip these types of dogs when absolutely necessary.
 If your dog is a breed that does not shed, consider shaving him closely in the summer and clipping the thick fur around the ears.

 Relieve Stress and Anxiety

-Another help for stress that some people recommend are calming herbs, such as chamomile, St. John’s Wort, skullcap or oat – just make it into a cup of tea, let it cool down, and add some of it to your dog’s food.
+Another help for stress that some people recommend are calming herbs, such as chamomile, St. John’s Wort, skullcap or oat.
+Make it into a cup of tea.
+Be sure to let it cool down.
+Add some of it to your dog’s food.
 Other coping mechanisms can include turning on a radio or TV, limiting your dog’s time alone, finding the dog a “friend,” sending her to doggie day-care, or providing a series of toys and bones to capture attention.
 It may be a combination of all of the above.

 Boredom

-- Give her regular exercise (see above for stressed-out dogs).
+• Give her regular exercise (see above for stressed-out dogs).
 Note: This is good for YOU, too!
-Distract her with a small amount of peanut-butter (but make sure it doesn’t contain xylitol, which is lethal for your pet – see this blog for more on how to do this safely).
+Distract her with a small amount of peanut-butter.
+Make sure it doesn’t contain xylitol.
+It is lethal for your pet.
+See this blog for more on how to do this safely.
 It’s fun to watch her eat it and takes a while for her to finish!

-- If you have to leave your dog most of the day (which many people with full-time jobs have to do), leave some toys or bones that he can chew on while you’re gone.
+• If you have to leave your dog most of the day leave some toys or bones that he can chew.
 You can leave a Kong® stuffed with peanut butter or cheese, for instance.

-Dog hot spots have the potential to make life miserable for your pet and for you, especially when they keep recurring.
-To keep your loving companion happy and healthy, know how to treat dog hot spots while working to prevent future ones.
+Dog hot spots have the potential to make life miserable for your pet and for you.
+Especially when they keep recurring.
+To keep your loving companion happy and healthy, be proactive to prevent future hot spots on dogs.